-Back when I first became a coach, the concept wasn't as widely accepted as it is today.
+Back when I first became a career coach, the concept wasn't as widely accepted as it is today.
 In fact, my clients were afraid to admit they were working with a career coach because they felt like it indicated there was something wrong with them.

 Today, we now understand career coaching isn't a sign of weakness, but a path to greatness.
 It's why all the top pro athletes and business executives use them.